LSU Tigers men's basketball: Maravich era (1966–1972)

 Press Maravich was head basketball coach from 1966 to 1972.
 He had an overall record of 76–86 at LSU.
 He led the team to three winning seasons, but did not win an SEC championship or make an NCAA tournament appearance.
 His 1969–70 team advanced to the NIT Final Four.
 This era is best known for the exploits of Press Maravich's son, "Pistol" Pete Maravich whom he coached from 1967 to 1970.
-Pete dominated at the collegiate level averaging 44.2 points per game and was named National Player of the Year in 1970.